-To meet the three-shift demand, the Videojet 1510 printer is often running around the clock, but also may be idle for several hours while other tasks are completed.
-Frequent starting and stopping can be difficult on a printer, but the Videojet 1510 features a "sleep" mode so the printer does not have to completely restart after every idle period.
+To meet the three-shift demand, the Videojet printer is often running around the clock, but also may be idle for several hours while other tasks are completed.
+Frequent starting and stopping can be difficult on a printer, but the Videojet unit features a "sleep" mode so the printer does not have to completely restart after every idle period.

-Bell Labs has found that the printer performs well whether it is running continuously or is restarted after a couple of hours of non-activity.
+Bell Labs has found that the printer performs well whether it is running continuously or is restarted after a couple of hours of nonactivity.

 The EPA requires coding to track products containing poison in case of product recall or to track the product back to the point of manufacture to identify how much poison the product contains.
 Clear, crisp codes are important to meet both customer and EPA requirements.
 However, Bell Labs finds it most often uses the lot code information for its own internal quality control process.
+"We want to be able to turn our printer on and get good coding right away without worrying about it.
+The Videojet printer is easy for our team to use, and it just does its job."